 Knowledge of family disorders will have a positive effect on the treatment process of the person who is suffering from eating disorders.
 Otherwise, it will be quite difficult for the individual.
 They may feel constantly criticized and accused of being the main reason for their illnesses, making it difficult for them to deal with both the disorder and this sense of guilt.

 Eating disorders not only cause psychological difficulties but also affect the body of the patient in many ways.
 Even though these conditions usually improve as the disorder is treated, the recovery of bodily damage is still a very difficult process, especially in chronic cases with long-standing illnesses.
 Although the disease with the highest death rate among these eating disorders is anorexia, behaviors such as vomiting, binge eating, and using laxatives also have various consequences.

 Mouth and tooth problems may occur due to vomiting in some eating disorders.
 Dental cavities caused by acid due to vomiting are one of the most common issues.
-Weight loss, vomiting and the use of laxatives increase the possibility of heart problems.
+Weight loss, vomiting, and the use of laxatives increase the possibility of heart problems.
 One of the most common conditions is digestive system problems.
-Symptoms such as celiac, irritable bowel syndrome, nausea, vomiting, diarrhea, bloating, and constipation are observed.
+We can observe symptoms such as celiac, irritable bowel syndrome, nausea, vomiting, diarrhea, bloating, and constipation.
 Amenorrhea (the absence of a menstrual period) in women is a common issue, especially in anorexia.
 Conditions such as fatigue, weakness, and energy loss are also quite common.
 It is very important to talk with the patient about these problems as they can be overcome by healthy weight gain and proper nutrition.

 Treatment of Eating Disorders